 Dancing Backwards is an eight-part program that focuses on citizenship, gender equality in leadership and the many uncelebrated contributions women have made to Canada’s political journey.
 The program meets specific Learning Standards/Outcomes by Province and offers an engaging opportunity to achieve educational requirements and goals.
 The program is currently free for teachers across Canada.

 The contributions of women in political and leadership roles are too often overlooked in today’s classrooms.
 Dancing Backwards seeks to fill this content void by creating an ever-growing archive of women’s achievements, vividly reinjecting women into Canadian history.Though 52% by population, as of 2018, women hold just 27% of the seats in federal government.
-Even fewer seats are held by Indigenous women and women of ethnic minorities.
+Even fewer seats are held by Indigenous women, women of ethnic minorities, and other gender identities.
 These numbers rose with Prime Minister, Justin Trudeau's government - note for instance the appointment of a First Nations woman, Jody Wilson-Raybould, as Minister of Justice - and this is a trend we seek to foster and reinforce.
 Without proportional representation of these groups, their needs in the general population tend not to be met.
-More balanced representation is vital for the sake of innovation, and equality in the decision-making processes of government.
-This is an essential step we must take in order to guarantee that women’s needs are reflected in policy-making.
+More balanced representation is vital for the sake of innovation, and equality in the decision-making processes of government is an essential step in getting women’s needs reflected in policy-making.
 As Linda Trimble states in her book Still Counting: Women in Politics Across Canada, “They [women] have come close…but have not reached critical mass, the point at which women’s presence [in Parliament] would lead to basic change."

 The experiential learning cycle is four-fold.
 The first step is the experience itself.
 For the students involved in the Dancing Backwards program this cycle repeats itself each time a new part of the unit comes into play.
 The second step is processing the experience.
 This may seem obvious, but unfortunately, it is often the most overlooked stage of any learning opportunity for young people.
 During this time the students are asked about the experience and content learned.
 They are encouraged to evaluate what they've learned, think critically, answer questions based on their own assessment of the material, and engage deeply.
 The third stage is to generalize.
 Students are asked to compare, contrast and come to understand their experience and feelings.
 The fourth stage is to apply the knowledge gained.